 Bold dropper truss stainless steel screw

 Built by one of the leaders and top brands in the market, this screw has a better head and deeper head groove while having the same features as flatheads.
-It is fairly adaptable, can work well in varying weather conditions and also works best in pressure-treated woods.
-Because of its construction, it is corrosion and rust-resistant, and can be used both outdoors and indoors.
+It is fairly adaptable, can work well in varying weather conditions, and also works best in pressure-treated woods.

 - Durable and can withstand tough use